Frequently Asked Grant Questions

 MPACF provides grants:

-- to nonprofit organization as defined in section 501(c)(3) of the Internal Revenue Code
+to nonprofit organizations as defined in section 501(c)(3) of the Internal Revenue Code

 MPACF does not provide grants: